Will Harris details ‘weird’ hand inflammation that has kept him off the mound

 “No, no. But if you think of one, let me know,” he said with a laugh while driving home from Fredericksburg, “That’d be great.
 We could diagnose this thing.”

 Early Wednesday afternoon, Harris faced live hitters for the first time since he was misdiagnosed.
 He threw between 15 and 20 pitches and felt fine.
-He wasn’t at 100 percent — he expects to be in the near future — but only felt slightly hindered by the puffiness at the end of his simulated inning.
+He wasn’t at 100 percent — he expects to be in the near future — but felt only slightly hindered by the puffiness at the end of his simulated inning.

 He has noticed a few things: The more he throws, the more inflamed his fingers and forearm become.
 That’s when the redness spreads, too.
 It occurs when he throws full-throttle, not while he’s just playing catch.
 Harris and the Nationals are experimenting with different anti-inflammatory medications.
-And on Wednesday, about an hour after pitching, the swelling had already subsided.
+And on Wednesday, about an hour after pitching, the swelling already had subsided.

 “It’s weird.
 The common word is weird,” Harris said.
 “I say it all day, every time I talk about it.
 You can visually see it.
 And you know, we’re just trying to gauge if it’s better, worse, the same, that sort of thing, through different treatments.
 Now that I’m actually getting on the mound and exerting myself, and putting a lot of pressure on my arm, which would bring about the symptoms, it’s a good time.
 Now we can try more things and see if we can alleviate some of that stuff.”